pyjamabrah/pyjamabrah/content/products/library/index.md

         - Complete projects - schedulers, digital audio, Linux drivers.
       sections:
         - section: "Low Level with Pyjama Brah!
 (Public Draft)"
-          description: "I am writing a book to teach C by understanding the CPU/Memory programmers model, exploring the ISA for RISC-V, the assembly, writing baremetal firmware/driver, and ends with printing “Hello, World!” on the UART.\n\nThe book covers lot more than just C. Things like Assembly, Makefile, GDB based Debugging, Linker Scripts, C, Driver Writing etc… The public draft is available for FREE for online reading."
+          description: "We are writing a book to teach C by understanding the CPU/Memory programmers model, exploring the ISA for RISC-V, the assembly, writing baremetal firmware/driver, and ends with printing “Hello, World!” on the UART.\n\nThe book covers lot more than just C. Things like Assembly, Makefile, GDB based Debugging, Linker Scripts, C, Driver Writing etc… The public draft is available for FREE for online reading."
           open: "open"
           id: "book"
           sectionDuration: